Heaven or Las Vegas: Musical style

-Music critics have categorised Heaven or Las Vegas as a dream pop and ambient pop recording.
+Music critics have described Heaven or Las Vegas as both dream pop and ambient pop recording.
 The album carries psychedelic, experimental and electronic textures.
 Heaven or Las Vegas displays musical evolution, with the music becoming more accessible, "warmer, and more inviting".
-During the band's narcotic periods, their music became more "ecstatic".
+During periods of heavy drug use, their music became more "ecstatic".
 They began incorporating syncopated, "danceable" rhythms and immersive synthesiser textures.
-Guthrie's guitar work has been described as "chiming", Raymonde's bass work has been described as "ominous [and] pulsing" and Fraser's vocals have been described as "mesmeri[s]ing", along with her high notes have been characterised as sounding "angelic".
+Rob Morton described Guthrie's guitar work as "chiming", Raymonde's bass as "ominous" and "pulsing", and Fraser's vocals as "mesmerising", with her high notes characterised as "angelic".
 Pastes Max Freedman assessed that the band "all but introduced the concept of glossolalia to pop music, and you'd be hard-pressed to clearly make out more than a few passing phrases".
 Fraser's lyrics were described more as "unintelligible" or "marginally more intelligible", with Richard Jones saying that if "you've played Heaven or Las Vegas about 10,000 times you might be able to distinguish the tracks from one or another or even pick on a few of the lyrics".
 Despite most of Fraser's lyrics "[emerging] in alien tongues", which she sums up as "laziness" and "bad diction", she attributed the album's more identifiable words to Lucy Belle's influence.There was salvation in [Fraser's vocals and lyrics] too, in terms of helping save her relationship with [Guthrie], the joy of bringing a baby into the world that they could love.
 It did give them a new lease of life, and it gave the album an energy and vibrancy.
 It was very easy to make the music.

 Songwriting

-The album's songwriting was also improved, with tracks blending major and minor chords to create a more tangible emotional depth.
-Heaven or Las Vegas straddled the two themes: "writing songs about birth, and also death, gave the record a darker side that I hear in songs like 'Cherry-Coloured Funk' and 'Fotzepolitic.
+The album's songwriting was also improved, with tracks blending major and minor chords to create a more tangible emotional depth than Blue Bell Knoll.
+Heaven or Las Vegas straddled the two themes.
+In a retrospective of 4AD by music journalist Martin Aston, he wrote that "writing songs about birth, and also death, gave the record a darker side that I hear in songs like 'Cherry-Coloured Funk' and 'Fotzepolitic.
 Despite being in a "very good space musically" and describing the recording process as an "inspirational time", Raymonde said: "It was trying to mask all the other shit that was going on that we didn't want to stop and think about for too long".
-In a retrospective of 4AD by music journalist Martin Aston, he noted that Fraser named the album Heaven or Las Vegas as "a suggestion of truth versus artifice, of music versus commerce, or perhaps a gamble, one last throw of the dice".
+Aston he noted that Fraser named the album Heaven or Las Vegas as "a suggestion of truth versus artifice, of music versus commerce, or perhaps a gamble, one last throw of the dice".
 Many of the song titles were described as "vague" and "nonsensical as ever" by the Journal Tribune, such as "Iceblink Luck", "Fotzepolitic" and "Frou-Frou Foxes in Midsummer Fires".